 - Manage $2 million of the college’s endowment in the Babson College Fund elective course

 - Participate in consulting projects where you solve business problems for alumni-founded startups, Fortune 50 companies, local civic and government organizations, and other partner organizations.

 We also follow our own philosophy.
-During the past year, we have been reimagining our MBA and other graduate programs, and are continually experimenting with new curricula, courses, intensity tracks, and learning experiences.
+We introduced a reimagined MBA in 2019, debuted a new Master of Science in Advanced Entrepreneurial Leadership in 2020, and are continually experimenting with new curricula, courses, intensity tracks, and learning experiences.
 No matter what your career and business goals might be, at Babson we teach you how to think and act like an entrepreneur and innovator.
 You will learn: how to take action on problems or opportunities that others just think and talk about; how to build and lead a team to develop your new ideas; and how experimentation and prototyping can provide quick, valuable feedback.

 Most of all, you will join a learning community of students, alumni, faculty, staff, employers, mentors, entrepreneurs, investors, and change-makers.
 You will build lifelong relationships with classmates and faculty, and get the knowledge and support you need to achieve your dreams.

 I am inspired every day by the Babson community, by the businesses and change initiatives we are building, by the sense of purpose we all bring to our work, and by the positive impact we are having in the world.
 I hope you will share in my excitement as you get to know Babson, too.

 Dean, F.W.
 Olin Graduate School of Business, Babson College